aprospero/can-mtdc-logger/doc/lib_help.md

 * Statistics (overview)

 Each class has its own registration function.
 Calling one of these functions registers a single parameter.
-If a registered parameters value is parsed in an incoming message the parameter will be reported.
+If a registered parameters value is read from an incoming message the parameter will be reported.

 ### Sensors